 1. Child’s Pose

 During a stressful tantrum, children automatically hit the floor.
 Their instincts guide them to ground — the soothing presence of the earth calms them down.
 When you feel a wave of stress, bring yourself into child’s pose on your bed or a rug in your home.
 From a kneeling position, pull your toes together behind you.
 Open your knees to leave room for your upper body, and bring your chest to the floor.
-For extra support, place a pillow under your chest.
+For extra support, place a pillow or bolster under your chest.

 2. Corpse Pose